davidgonmar/BALF/scripts/imagenet/other-work-results.md

 # ALDS results (https://openreview.net/pdf?id=BvJkwMhyInm)

 On ResNet-20, CIFAR-10
-These are params percentage delta and accuracy delta 9,88220420963669; 0,08514264361274648 17,44383484143143; -0,3982636209021866
+These are params percentage elimination and accuracy delta

+9,88220420963669; 0,08514264361274648
+17,44383484143143; -0,3982636209021866
 23,705486077885613; -1,4968761240889261